 Demonic spirits are fully aware of their fate, brought by fire, which awaits them.
 In what would become Christ's first recorded casting out of a demon, an evil spirit recognizes him during a synagogue service in Capernaum.
 The spirit, no doubt surprised that God's Son was preaching to the congregation, cries out in fear.
 He knows that Jesus has the power to destroy in him the fiery lake (Mark 1:24).

 God declares, through the prophet Ezekiel, what will be the devil's ultimate destiny.
 He reinterates three times, in two verses, that the lake of fire ENDS the existence of anyone thrown in it (Ezekiel 28:18 - 19).
 Clearly, whatever God creates he can destroy.
 Its first use is at the time of Christ's Second Coming.
-The book of Revelation states it will be used to destroy the end time Beast and False Prophet who deceived the whole world.
+The book of Revelation states it will be used to destroy the end time Beast and False Prophet who deceived the whole world (Revelation 19:20).

 Its next use occurs shortly after the devil, at the end of Jesus' Millennial (1,000 year) reign on earth, will be set loose from prison and allowed to deceive the world one last time (Revelation 20:7 - 9).
 For at least the third time he will muster an army in order to wrest control of the universe away from the Eternal.
 His attempt, however, will utterly fail.
 He will be caught and tossed into the fiery lake where his life will end (Revelation 20:10).